viorel-anghel/pgdump-kubernetes/README.md

 The skeleton of the pod can now be used to create a deployment and a cronjob.
 Both are pretty simple once you have the pod tested and working.
 All the objects (pod, pvc, deployment, cronjob) will have the same name, in this case `mypg-pgdump`.

-For deployment, see the file `deployment.yml`.
+We would not really need the deployment but it makes me confortable to know that I can inspect the backups at any time by exec-ing into that pod.
+Also it is very easy to do a restore from it.
+For deployment declaration, see the file `deployment.yml`.
 Starting from the second `spec:` is exactly the yaml from the pod.

-Apparently we would not need a deployment as long as we use `replicas: 1` but the advantage of the deployment over pod is Kubernetes will 'keep the pod alive', even if nodes in cluster are restarted or deleted.
-Also is easier to do version upgrades.
+Apparently we would not need a deployment as long as we use `replicas: 1` but a pod.
+The advantage of the deployment over pod is Kubernetes will 'keep the pod alive', even if some nodes in the cluster are restarted or deleted.
+Also it's easier to do version upgrades.

 Kubernetes has a dedicated object for cronjobs and this is pretty similar with a Deployment.
 Look at the file `cronjob.yml` where in the `spec` section you will recognize most of it.
 Only the `schedule` and `restartPolicy` are new.

 The schedule syntax is the same as the standard Unix cron daemon (no surprise here).
-You may change the `schedule:` line to see some results faster.
+You may change the `schedule:` line to see some results faster (use '* * * * *' for every minute).

 ```
 kubectl apply -f cronjob.yml